 The Lucky Ones

 At the heart of this fascinating generational saga lies a landmark Supreme Court case.
 Ngai follows the family of Joseph Tape, who immigrated from China to San Francisco at age 12.
-Twenty one years later, his seven-year-old daughter, Mamie became the center of the Tape v.
+21 years later, his seven-year-old daughter, Mamie became the center of the Tape v.
 Hurley case after her exclusion from the Spring Valley School caused chaos in the San Franciscan school system.
 Echoing the Plessy v.
 Ferguson decision of 1896, Tape v.
 Hurley claimed that separate, equal school systems for “foreigners”—as all Chinese- and Asian-American residents were termed—was sufficient.
 The Lucky Ones continues to chart the Tape family as they integrate, assimilate, and gain access to America through both its schools and its communities.

 The Game Changers

 Texas and football have had a long and mostly harmonious history.
-The Game Changers recounts a tumultuous time in their relationship, as two black football players attempted to join the North Texas State College football team.
-Although the college had accepted black undergrad students, the visibility of black students on the football team presented new challenges for the pair of players, Abner Haynes and Leon King, as well as their teammates and their coaches.
+The Game Changers recounts a tumultuous time in their relationship, as two Black football players attempted to join the North Texas State College football team.
+Although the college had accepted Black undergrad students, the visibility of Black students on the football team presented new challenges for the pair of players, Abner Haynes and Leon King, as well as their teammates and their coaches.
 This singular story illustrates how one team’s experience reverberates with the larger Civil Rights movement.